chry-santhemum/tpurm/README.md

-# tpurm: TPU resource manager
+# tpurm: TPU Resource Manager

 To use: